micahflee/hacks-leaks-and-revelations/chapter-12/homework-12-4.md

-# Homework 11-4: Import Epik Data Into MySQL
+# Homework 12-4: Import Epik Data Into MySQL

-In this homework you'll import `api_system.sql` into the MySQL database you started running in Homework 11-2.
+In this homework you'll import `api_system.sql` into the MySQL database you started running in [Homework 12-2](./homework-12-2.md).
 Start by making sure your docker containers are up and running.

 ## Install `pv`